-- ACHIEVED By 2009, to have agreed PA1 and commenced implementation of a revised research framework for participation rates that is cognisant of the recommendations of the Chief Medical Officers in the UK. - PA2 ACHIEVED - By 2010, to have reviewed economic impact of sport and physical recreation in Northern Ireland. - By 2011, to have established a PA3 baseline for the number of children of compulsory school age participating in a minimum of two hours quality physical education. - By 2013, to have stopped the decline in PA4 adult participation in sport and physical recreation. - By 2014, to have increased the number PA5 of people in Northern Ireland in membership of at least one sports club.
+SNI finalised, launched and published the Economic Importance of Sport in Northern Ireland.
+The report is available online at www.sportni.net. - PA3 By 2011, to have established a baseline for the number of children of

-- By 2014, to provide every child in PA6 Northern Ireland over the age of eight years with the opportunity to participate in at least two hours per week of extracurricular sport and physical recreation. - PA7 By 2019, to deliver at least a three percentage point increase in adult participation rates in sport and physical recreation (from the 2013 baseline). - By 2019, to deliver at least a six PA8 percentage point increase in women's participation rates in sport and physical recreation (from the 2013 baseline). - By 2019, to deliver at least a PA9 six percentage point increase in participation rates in sport and physical recreation among socio-economically disadvantaged groups (from the 2013 baseline).
+- compulsory school age participating in a minimum of two hours quality physical education. - PA4 By 2013, to have stopped the decline in adult participation in sport and physical recreation. - PA5 By 2014, to have increased the number of people in Northern Ireland in membership of at least one sports club. - PA6 By 2014, to provide every child in Northern Ireland over the age of eight years with the opportunity to participate in at least two hours per week of extracurricular sport and physical recreation. - PA7 By 2019, to deliver at least a three percentage point increase in adult participation rates in sport and physical recreation (from the 2013 baseline). - PA8 By 2019, to deliver at least a six percentage point increase in women's participation rates in sport and physical recreation (from the 2013 baseline).

-- By 2019, to deliver at least a six PA10 percentage points increase in participation rates in sport and physical recreation among people with a disability (from the 2013 baseline). - PA11 By 2019, to deliver at least a six percentage point increase in participation in sport and physical recreation among older people (from the 2013 baseline).
+- By 2019, to deliver at least a six percentage point increase in participation rates in sport and physical recreation among socio-economically disadvantaged groups (from the 2013 baseline). - PA10 By 2019, to deliver at least a six percentage points increase in participation rates in sport and physical recreation among people with a disability (from the 2013 baseline). - PA11 By 2019, to deliver at least a six percentage point increase in participation in sport and physical recreation among older people (from the 2013 baseline).